subscale/subscale.github.io/beta-program.md

   <div class="container">
     <div class="banner-content">
       <h1>Experience our service for yourself</h1>
-      <p>Subscale is conducting a private beta with a select group of customers.
+      <p>Subscale is conducting a private pilo with a select group of customers.
 Find out how to participate.</p>
       <a class="cta" href="#signup" rel="modal:open">Schedule Meeting</a>
     </div>
   </div>